hnryjmes/100-days-of-code/README.md

 1. DAY 71.
 This week we will be focusing on individual challenges, i.e. it's tech test week.
 Which language/technologies should I work on?
 Having a read through the options and trying to work out what my weak points are, what my goals are, etc. #100DaysOfCode

+1. DAY 72.
+After two weeks it's nice to be back using JS!
+Reading the @gatsbyjs docs, doing 'hello world', trying the CLI.
+It's hyped to be faster than plain HTML/CSS!
+I'm now excited to try it out in a personal project, rebuilding my photography portfolio site. #100DaysOfCode

 1.